 The Risks of Showing Your Face Online

-Having said that, you may be exposing yourself to a number of risks.
-Identity theft to start with - unless you have become fairly well-known via social media, they can easily create a false identity using your name and personal information.
-This can lead to financial fraud and other crimes.
+Identity theft could happen to anyone, as you may already know.
+Anyone can easily create a false identity using your name and personal information.
+This can lead to financial fraud.

 In addition, you may also be targeted by scammers and cybercriminals.
 They may use your image to create fake profiles on social media or dating sites in order to lure unsuspecting victims.
 Once they have built up a rapport with their victim, they may then ask for money or sensitive personal information.